- What is shipping insurance?

 What is shipping insurance?

-Shipping insurance, also sometimes referred to as "parcel insurance" or “declared value”, refers to the service of protecting against lost items, damaged items, or other last mile mishaps through a carrier.
-If a shipment doesn't reach the buyer in the shape it should be in, the shipper (or merchant) will be reimbursed the declared value of products that were shipped via the insurance company or provider.
+Shipping insurance, also sometimes referred to as "parcel insurance" or "cargo insurance", refers to the service of protecting against lost items, damaged items, or other mishaps through a major carrier.
+If a shipment doesn't reach the buyer in the shape it should be in, the shipper (or merchant) is eligible to be reimbursed for the declared value of products that were shipped via the insurance company or provider.

-What is the difference between shipping insurance and cargo insurance?
+What is the difference between shipping insurance and carrier limited liability?